 Vous êtes ici

-Advanced Analytics Proof Of Concept
+Data Science Proof Of Concept

-and strengthened by our 10-year experience in Business Intelligence, Data Warehousing and Performance Management, we envision the use of advanced analytics as a valuable addition in a best-practice Business Analytics architecture.
+Although the concept of Data Science has been trending for many years, many organizations today still struggle in understanding its meaning, envisioning the opportunities and embracing a successful implementation. element61 considers Advanced Analytics as the logical next step and strengthened by our 10-year experience in Business Intelligence, Data Warehousing and Performance Management, we envision the use of advanced analytics as a valuable addition in a best-practice Business Analytics architecture.

 We are convinced Analytics can be accessible for companies of all size, doesnt require a big investment and will bring added-value.

+As such, our belief is that its important to go step-by-step and to start with a tangible, measurable and simple use-case (i.e., a proof of concept).
 This allows the organization to learn and to grasp the value that Advanced Analytics can bring.
 As the organization gains confidence, the organization can proceed in making a choice in technology, mature in smartness, running more use-cases.
 Along this full learning and implementation cycle, element61 can help.

 Context & Scope

 A Proof Of Concept is an opportunity as an organisation to test and learn.
 The objective of the Advanced Analytics Proof Of Concept to provide the customer with a working application as well as to create a common internal understanding of key concepts & technologies.
 The application (or use-case) is chosen together with the customer and should be in line with strategic pain-points and opportunities (e.g., stock inventory forecast to tackle the increasing cost of depreciations, cross-sell tool to support marketing team with in a rising churn rate, demand forecasting to support finance to improve budget planning, etc.); the Proof Of Concept (POC) project starts when the use-case is set.